rp-dippold/AI-Algorithms-in-Trading/README.md

 2. `git clone https://github.com/rp-dippold/AI-Algorithms-in-Trading.git`

 ### Setting up the Python environment
+## Environments for Project 5, 7 and 8
-The Python environment created by the following steps works for every project.
+The Python environment created by the following steps works for projects 5, 7 and 8.

 Enter the following commands in a bash terminal:
 1. `cd AI-Algorithms-in-Trading`